2. Material accounting policies (Contd.)

 Useful lives of property, plant and equipment, right-of-use assets and intangible assets

 The Company reviews the useful life of property, plant and equipment, right-of-use assets and intangible assets at the end of each reporting period.
 This reassessment may result in change in depreciation and amortisation expense in future periods.
-The policy has been detailed in note 2(e), page F34, note 2(j), page F36 and note 2(k), page F36.
+The policy has been detailed out in note 2(e), page F34 , note 2(j), page F36 and note 2(k), page F37.

 Provisions and contingent liabilities

-A provision is recognised when the Company has a present obligation, legal or constructive, as result of a past event and it is probable that the outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
-They include provisions on decommissioning, site restoration and environmental provisions as well which may change where changes in estimated reserves affect expectations about the timing or cost of these activities.
+A provision is recognised when the Company has a present obligation, legal or constructive, as a result of past events and it is probable that the outflow of resources will be required to settle the obligation, in respect of which a reliable estimate can be made.
+This includes provisions on decommissioning, site restoration and environmental provisions as well, which may change where changes in estimated reserves affect expectations about the timing or cost of these activities.
 All provisions are reviewed at each balance sheet date and adjusted to reflect the current best estimates.

 Fair value measurements of financial instruments